VikParuchuri/surya/README.md

 ## Layout analysis

-This command will write out a json file with the detected layout.
+This command will write out a json file with the detected layout and reading order.

 ```shell
 surya_layout DATA_PATH